cloudmesh/classes/docs/source/i523/2017/assignments.rst

 How do you find the assignments?:
     go to the class web page and search for the string `EOrganization` or `EPiazza`.
-A web link will sho up that contains a section wher you can find details about the assignment.
+A web link will sho up that contains a section where you can find details about the assignment.

     Alternatively click on the Exercise link, gets you there faster ...